 Unbroken: Adrift for 47 days

 Adrift at sea on a raft for 47 days, they were exposed to harsh weather, strafings of Japanese bombers, and circling hungry sharks.
 They drank whatever rainwater they could collect and killed birds that happened to perch on the raft for food.
-By the time they were washed ashore, one of them had died.
-They found themselves in the Marshall Islands, an enemy-occupied territory.
+By the time they were swept ashore, one had died.
+They found themselves in the Marshall Islands, a Japanese occupied territory.

 Unbroken: Hell on Earth as POW

 Their harrowing experience at sea was followed by a horrific ordeal as POW in the hands of the Japanese.
 They were subjected to physical and mental torture.
 Starved and brutally manhandled, it was hell on earth.
 Lou was singled out by a Japanese sergeant called “the Bird” to be the receiving end of his psychotic fits.
 He was constantly and mercilessly beaten to a pulp.

 “The Bird” (Mutsuhiro Watanabe) would have other POWs line up and throw jabs at Lou like a punching bag.
 Fellow prisoners naturally didn’t want to hurt their own kind.
 But Lou himself would insist and challenge them.
 Otherwise, an already bloodied comrade-at-arms would get the blows whenever one of the men refused to follow the Bird’s orders.
 Lou would rather endure the pain than see someone else suffer.

 Unbroken: Punch Him in the Face!